moha-razavi/Underwater-Image-Segmentation/README.md

 **Underwater Image Semantic Segmentation**

 This project is a university graphics-course assignment focused on underwater image semantic segmentation.
 It uses TensorFlow, a U-Net architecture with a VGG16 backbone, and is trained for 30 epochs.
-During training, the model generates a visualized mask output at the end of every epoch to track learning progress.
-During training, the model saves predicted mask samples each epoch and compares it to original the image and the true mask, showing the segmentation quality improving over time.
+During training, the model generates a visualized mask output at the end of every epoch to track learning progress, the model saves predicted mask samples each epoch and compares it to the original image and true mask, showing the segmentation quality improving over time.

 **Dataset**